Kooboo/Kooboo/README.md

 # Kooboo

-Kooboo is a new way of web development, it contains many things you need to do web development.
+Kooboo is a new way of web development.
+It saves you hours and make your website in a better way.

+It contains many things you need to do web development.
 It contains a builtin webserver, an email server, template engine, dynamic Database and JavaScript executor.

 The binary release can documentation can be found at: http://www.kooboo.com